 Over the last five decades, Dr Ehrenstorfer has become the world’s leading provider of pesticide reference materials - leading the way in quality and innovation, and constantly improving our portfolio to match the changing needs of our customers.
-In this second of three articles celebrating our heritage, Dr Ehrenstorfer expert scientists Dan Biggerstaff, Kelly Cheshire, and Philipp Feuerriegel discuss how the quest for quality has always been at the heart of our offer – and how this benefits our customers.
+In this last of three articles celebrating our heritage, Dr Ehrenstorfer expert scientists Dan Biggerstaff, Kelly Cheshire, Philipp Feuerriegel and Jens Seltmann discuss the scientific process behind our groundbreaking PestiMix kits, and predict some key future trends in pesticide analysis.

 For nearly half a century, Dr Ehrenstorfer has consistently led the industry in pesticide reference materials.
 Today and tomorrow, we are committed to continuously improving our products, and expanding our offering with hundreds of new releases every year.
 You can browse our full range of pesticide products here.